 So, you have your final photos, maybe some of them didn’t turn out as expected?
 The sky is grey, the grass is dead or the lighting in a room isn’t appealing, there is a quick and easy solution for fixing this and it is used by all professional photographers… post-production image enhancement services.

-Nowadays professional photographers outsource their editing, as it is time consuming and difficult.
-The one edit they apply to all their images is basic Image enhancement which is used to sharpen, correct colour and straighten images, which is particularly important in real estate photography.
+Nowadays professional photographers outsource their editing, as it is time-consuming and difficult.
+The one edit they apply to all their images is basic Image enhancement which is used to sharpen, correct color and straighten images, which is particularly important in real estate photography.
 Although basic image enhancement is used on nearly all real estate photos, there is a huge range of photo editing options available to agents.
-Here are some of the affordable and easy image edits that you can include on your photos.
+Here are some of the affordable and easy image edits that you can include in your photos.

 Day to Dusk Conversion